 Zilla is a well-known and trusted supplier of reptile products.
 They produce all sorts of items for reptile enclosures, from heat lamps to snake hides, and even tanks.

-Reputable brands produce higher quality products, and the Zilla Premium Reflector Dome showcases this well.
+Reputable brands produce higher-quality products, and the Zilla Premium Reflector Dome (available on Amazon) showcases this well.

 - The socket is made of heat-resistant ceramic, designed to withstand high temperatures.